Jodosoft/Libraries/README.md

 Unlike floating-point numbers, <a href="https://en.wikipedia.org/wiki/Fixed-point_arithmetic">fixed-point numbers</a> maintain a constant degree of precision regardless of magnitude.
 This can be useful in situations where <a href="https://en.wikipedia.org/wiki/MIM-104_Patriot#Failure_at_Dhahran">precision remains important whilst numbers grow</a>.
 As a trade-off, fixed-point numbers have a much lower maximum magnitude than floating-point numbers of the same size.

 <a href="https://libraries.jodosoft.com/docs/api/T_Jodosoft_Numerics_Fix64.htm">Fix64</a> and <a href="https://libraries.jodosoft.com/docs/api/T_Jodosoft_Numerics_UFix64.htm">UFix64</a> are fixed-point number types with 6 decimal digits of precision.
-As with all number types provided by this library, they support a full range of mathematical functions, operators, conversions, string formatting, etc (see <a href="#numerics-framework-for-numbers">§4.3.
+As with all number types provided by this library, they support a full range of mathematical functions, operators, conversions, string formatting, etc. (see <a href="#numerics-framework-for-numbers">§4.3.
 Framework for numbers</a>).

 <pre lang="csharp"><code>using Jodosoft.Numerics;
 using System;